MicrosoftDocs/azure-devops-docs/docs/repos/git/git-tags.md

    ![Create tag in Visual Studio.](media/git-tags/create-tag-button-vs.png)

-2. To create a tag against the tip of the current branch, specify a name in the **Enter a tag name** box, optionally provide a tag message, and select **Create Tag**.
+2. To create a tag against the tip of the current branch, specify a name in the **Enter a tag name** box, optionally provide a tag message, and select **Create tag**.

    ![Select Create Tag in Visual Studio.](media/git-tags/create-tag-current-branch-vs.png)